shierc/oTree/download.md

 to an easy-to-access location, because you will go here every time you want to run the oTree launcher.
 (In other words, you probably don't want to zip it in a temp folder or your downloads folder)
 - Double click oTree.bat (or, if it doesn't work, oTree.exe, but you may see an antivirus warning)
-- Initial setup will take several minutes to download and setup.
-It may take 5-10 minutes.
+- Initial setup may take 5-10 minutes.
 - When the app window launches, click the buttons to create a new deploy and  choose a location to store your project files.
 - Click runserver button
 - Note: the oTree launcher is not installed as an app in your start menu.
 To reopen the launcher, simply double click oTree.bat again.